slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Summary: The source is stored and managed through a modern version control system with a revision process.

-Intended for: Organizations that are unwilling or unable to host their source on a source control platform.
-If possible, skip to Level 2.
+Intended for: Organizations wanting to easily and quickly gain some benefits of SLSA and better integrate with the SLSA ecosystem without changing their source workflows.

 Benefits: Version control solves software development challenges ranging from change attribution to effective collaboration.
 It is a software development best practice with more benefits than we can discuss here.